Elixir, 7 steps to start your journey

 Welcome to the series “Elixir, 7 Steps to Start Your Journey”, dedicated to those who want to learn more about this programming language and its advantages.

-If you still don’t have much experience in the world of programming, Elixir can be a great option to get started in functional programming, and if you have already experimented with other programming languages, not only will it be easier for you, but I am sure that you will find the differences between programming paradigms interesting.
+If you still don’t have much experience in the world of programming, this Elixir introduction can be a great option to get started in functional programming.
+If you have already experimented with other programming languages, not only will it be easier for you, but I am sure that you will find the differences between programming paradigms interesting.

 In any case, this series aims to help you have fun exploring Elixir and find enough reasons to choose it for your next project.
 I hope you enjoy it!